fscottfoti/togethermap-help/docs/customization.md

 ## Customization

-All the customization discussed here will be made on the collection settings page, which can be reached by clicking the "Edit" button on the collection page.
-The "Edit" button will only be avialable if you have owner permissions on the collection.
-Once you're on the "Edit" page you will need to click "More" to get to the expert settings discussed here.
+All the customization discussed here will be made on the collection settings page, which can be reached by clicking the "Edit" icon on the collection page.
+The "Edit" icon will only be avialable if you have owner permissions on the collection.
+Once you're on the "Edit" page you will need to click the down arrow at the button of the page to get to the expert settings discussed here.

 As a word of warning, a modest amount of programming is requried to customize the templates in TogetherMap.
 This will likely be configurable in the interface in the future, but programming is the only completely general solution that takes advantage of some wonderful open source tools that have been made available on the web.
 As you will soon see, the basics can be done with no previous programming knowledge, and with only the basics you can do some very powerful things in TM.